charlie-vf/genshin-recipes-blog/README.md

 ![Change Password Page](src/docs/ChangePassword.png)

-*No Results Component*
+*No Results*

 Displays if there are no results, e.g., if a user navigates to 'Following' but is yet to follow a user, or types an invalid name/word into the searchbar.

-Text under the image is relevant to the page the user is viewing.
+React routing allows the text under the image to be relevant to the page the user is viewing.

 ![No Results Page](src/docs/NoResultsPage.png)